 - Lack of motivation

-LEAD Recovery Center strives to help young men and women transition into their new lives of recovery through a multiphase program of transition.
+LEAD Recovery Center strives to help young adults and women transition into their new lives of recovery through a multiphase program of transition.
 Founded in leadership and mentorship, each of our clients transforms into a leader in their lives and the lives of others.
 Call us today for more information on our programs at 1-800-380-0012.